-Some vendors are almost wholly self-service whereas others manage the service for the user, either wholly or in part.
-The self-service providers still offer tools for recovery configuration, VM replication, the creation of recovery plans, and so on.
-But it is up to the user to execute them.
+Some vendors are almost wholly self-service, while others manage the service for the user, either wholly or in part.
+The self-service providers still offer tools for recovery configuration, virtual machine replication, and the creation of recovery plans.
+But it’s the buyer’s responsibility to execute them.

-There are also variations related to the underlying physical assets.
-In some cases, companies are using DRaaS providers’ clouds to replicate on-premise data and systems.
+The underlying method of provision also varies.
+In some cases, companies use DRaaS providers’ clouds to replicate on-premise data and systems.
 In other cases, the provider acts as a colocation provider as well as a DRaaS provider.
 And more than a few providers rely entirely on the vendor as a secondary site in the event of a disaster, or use the vendor to replicate their data between two or more clouds.

-DR has always been expensive.
-Back in the day, companies had to erect a data center that was a mirror of their primary site.
+Disaster recovery has always been expensive.
+In the early stages of DR, companies had to erect a data center that was a mirror of their primary site.
 That meant the same servers, tape drives, storage arrays, networking equipment, software, in both locations.
 Colocation and hosting players came onto the scene as a way to reduce those costs by sharing resources with other users.
 But costs remained relatively high.

 Once the cloud appeared, it was initially looked upon as an easy way to reduce DR costs.
 Simply dumping everything into a low-cost cloud seemed to be the answer.
 But all it took was one disaster to highlight the folly of that concept.
 The problem: it can take weeks to download huge quantities of data from the cloud.

-DRaaS, then, evolved as a way to use the cloud to get companies back online fast.
-But it isn’t cheap.
-That’s why this area of the IT universe is experiencing steady – and impressive – growth.
+DRaaS evolved as a way to use the cloud to get companies back online fast.
+It isn’t inexpensive, but it’s critical for resuming operations.

 Top DRaaS Providers: